malathi-shetty/Design_Patterns_for_Frameworks/README.md

 - Externalizing test data (Excel, CSV, JSON, DB)

-- Easy parameterization for CI pipelines
+- Easy parameterization for CI pipelines: Running the same UI/API tests with multiple datasets

-Example: @DataProvider in TestNG reads from Excel, test executes for each row
+Example: In TestNG, use @DataProvider to read data from Excel, CSV, JSON, or DB.
+One test method executes multiple times with different input sets.

 --------------